Image shows a toy heart and stethoscope sitting on a table

 Enhance Nurses Week with Inspirus

-If you’re looking to make Nurses Week 2024 memorable for your hard-working staff, we’d love to talk with you!
-Inspirus’ new recognition program, Connects Celebrates, provides a flexible, digital recognition experience that is perfect for celebrating your team during National Nurses Week.
+If you’re looking to make Nurses Week memorable this year for your hard-working staff, we’d love to talk with you!
+Inspirus’ employee recognition program, Connects Celebrates, provides a flexible, digital recognition experience that is perfect for celebrating your team during National Nurses Week.

-With over 100 million rewards and options across gift cards, merchandise, experiences, and more, your employees can select a gift that’s meaningful to them - from the brands they know and love - aligned to your budget.
+With over 100 million rewards and options across gift cards, merchandise, and more, your employees can select a gift that’s meaningful to them -- from the brands they know and love -- aligned to your budget.
 Contact us today to implement a program your Nurses will love!